box/box-node-sdk/docs/storage-policies.md

 To assign a storage policy to a user, call the [`storagePolicies.assign(storagePolicyID, userID, callback)`][assign] method with the ID of the storage policy to assign and the ID of the user to which it should be assigned.

+> __Note:__ This method will check if an assignment already exists for the user and take appropriate action.
+> It should work regardless of the current status of the user.

 ```js
 client.storagePolicies.assign('4', '5678', callback);
 ```